 Delivery Infrastructure

-Item Max Amount Per Unit Max Units Max WPC Fund Amount

-Centralized Enterprise Contract 25,000 12 300,000

-IT Development 309,165 1 309,165

-WPC Connect Contract 25,000 12 300,000

-Health Registry Contract 2,250 12 27,000
+Delive Itom May Amount Dor Unit Max Units Max WPC Fund Max WPC Fund Differences Item Max Amount Per Unit Max Un Amount - Round 2 Amount - Round 1 Differences Centralized Enterprise Contract 25,000 12 300,000 300,000 - IT Development 449,197 1 449,197 308,733 140,464 WPC Connect Contract 25,000 12 300,000 300,000 - Health Registry Contract 2,250 12 27,000 27,000 - Care Pod Contract/Operating Costs 21,145 12 253,735 253,735

 The Centralized Enterprise Infrastructure costs are concluded in Year 2, but IT Development continues through Phase II implementation to provide more advanced integrative capabilities to the data sharing and tracking are added, eReferral, and other improvements as discussed more fully in the application narrative.
 It is also anticipated that much of the PDSA processes will drive technology improvements to optimize the support of care management.
-In Year 3, the Phase II IT Development cost is \$602,050 in Year 3, then drops to \$300,000 in Years 4-5 to maintain ongoing connectivity, integration, trouble shooting, and training within the system, and to initiate any additional needed changes identified through PDSA processes.
+In Year 3, the Phase II IT Development cost is \$743,447in Year 3, then drops to \$449,197 in Years 4-5 to maintain ongoing connectivity, integration, trouble shooting, and training within the system, and to initiate any additional needed changes identified through PDSA processes.
+The \$140,464 in additional Round 2 IT development costs are to facilitate the increased data sharing and care coordination platform requirements that will enable data sharing among the National Health Foundation and four area hospitals participating in the recuperative care program, and the additional data elements needed for the Integrated Care Plan and care coordination platform to integrate community-based services, including social services data.
+This functionality will be phased over PY 2-5.